-Figure .. shows an estimate of the ratio of effective gluon-gluon luminosity, between different p-p center of mass energies and as a function of the gluo-gluon invariant mass.
-One can clearly see that increasing the center of mass beam energy from 7 TeV to 8 TeV one increases by a factor 2 to 4 the reach for physics beyond the standard mode.
-The effect on the sensitivity on the Higgs searches has also been discussed in the previous section.
-Taking all this into account the experiments have expressed a clear support for such an energy increase, under the assumption that the operational risks would not be increased significantly.
+Figure 5 shows an estimate of the ratio of effective gluon-gluon luminosity [5], between different p-p center of mass energies as a function of the gluon-gluon invariant mass.
+It is clear that increasing the center of mass beam energy from 7 TeV to 8 TeV translates into a factor 2 to 4 increased reach for physics beyond the standard model.
+The benefit on sensitivity for the Higgs searches has already been discussed in the previous section.
+Taking all this into account the experiments have expressed a clear support for such an energy increase, under the assumption that the operational risks would not be significantly increased.

-With respect to the increase of squeeze, or any other effort to improve the LHC peak luminosity, the main parameter under consideration is the related increase of pile-up level.
+With respect to further reduction of *, or any other effort to improve the LHC peak luminosity, the main parameter to consider is the corresponding increase in pile-up level.
 In a configuration with 50 ns bunch spacing and β* of 0.6 m, the average number of p-p interactions per bunch crossing could reach a value of about 30 at the beginning of the fills.
-Despite the fact that ATLAS and CMS have been nominally designed for lower pile-up values, the initial studies indicate that there should be no showstopper, preventing them from running under those conditions.
-The effect of pile-up is in fact mainly constituted by loss of data quality efficiency, mainly due to the impact of the tracks from the additional collisions on the reconstruction algorithms.
-Some effects can possibly be mitigated with the proper adjustments, e.g. the loss in vertex reconstruction efficiency.
+Despite the fact that ATLAS and CMS have been nominally designed for lower pile-up values, initial studies show no indication that the increased pile-up would prevent them from running.
+The effect of pile-up consists mainly of a progressive loss of efficiency, mainly due to the impact of the tracks from the additional collisions on the reconstruction algorithms.
+Some effects can possibly be mitigated by an appropriate optimization of the said algorithms, for example the loss in vertex reconstruction efficiency.
 Some other effects, like the degradation of the energy resolution of the calorimeters due to the additional fluctuations induced by the energy deposition of the products of pile-up events, cannot be corrected.
-In the end all those effect contribute to a loss of data taking or data quality efficiency, which makes some of the delivered luminosity unusable.
-The experiments studies indicate though that even for the highest possible pile-up values foreseen for 2012, the induced inefficiencies will be more than balanced by the increase in delivered luminosity.
-Under these assumptions ATLAS and CMS support any decision to improve the peak luminosity.
+In the end, all these effects result in some of the delivered luminosity being unusable.
+The studies suggest that, even for the highest possible pile-up values foreseen for 2012, the induced inefficiencies will be more than balanced by the increase in effective delivered luminosity.
+Under these assumptions ATLAS and CMS support modifications to the running parameters intended to maximize the peak luminosity.
+At the same tine it is recommended that some effort would be invested in commissioning a luminosity leveling mechanism that could be potentially deployed as a mitigation mechanism whether needed.

+Figure 5: Ratio of parton luminosities as a function of the invariant mass.
+The solid lines are the luminosities for gluon-gluon fusion, which is the dominant process for Higgs production at the LHC.

-It is important to stress though that both high luminosity experiments consider essential to go to a 25 ns setup after the long shutdown one (LS1), to mitigate an otherwise unacceptable pileup level.
-The experiments hence suggest that some studies would be scheduled in the course of the year to identify potential limitations of the 25 ns setup, and be able to address them before the restart after LS1.
+It is however important to stress that both high luminosity experiments consider essential to operate the LHC at 25 ns after the first long shutdown (LS1), to mitigate an otherwise unacceptable pileup level.
+The experiments hence suggest that some studies be scheduled in the course of the year to identify potential limitations of the 25 ns setup, and be able to address them before the restart after LS1.

-Concerning the running conditions for LHCb, it is mainly recommended that the external crossing angle would be moved to the vertical plane, orthogonal to the internal crossing angle due to the experimental dipole magnet.
-This will result in a tilted net crossing angle whose absolute value would be independent of the dipole polarity that needs to be frequently swapped to reduce the systematic error on the LHCb precision measurements.
+Concerning the running conditions for LHCb, it is mainly recommended that the external crossing angle be moved to the vertical plane, orthogonal to the internal crossing angle resulting from the experimental dipole field.
+This will result in a tilted net crossing angle whose absolute value will be independent of the dipole polarity, which needs to be frequently swapped to reduce the systematic error on the LHCb precision measurements.